lovemarcus/Trump-Facts/README.md

 # Trump-Facts

-User-friendly interface to visualize Trump Tweets.
+User-friendly interface to visualize Trump Tweets using Kibana and ElasticSearch.

 This project is currently being developed as part of the [DD2476 Search Engines and Information Retrieval Systems course](https://www.kth.se/student/kurser/kurs/DD2476?l=en) at [KTH Royal Institute of Technology](http://kth.se), spring 2017.